 Ravena firefighters help battle Jennings Creek Wildfire

-Ravena Firefighters help battle Jennings Creek Wildfire
+Ravena firefighters help battle Jennings Creek wildfire

 Ravena firefighters captured some intense video of what it was like fighting the Jennings Creek wildfire downstate.